davidshumway/iD-Editor-Power-Tools-Demo/README.md

-# OSM-iD-Browser-Tools
 For the iD editor on openstreetmap.org.
-Adds hotkeys for tagging areas.
+Adds ability to create hotkeys for tagging areas.
 Adds brightness & contrast tool for satellite imagery.
-Adds a few other productivity tools.

 TODO: Additional image filters.

+UPDATE: v 1.32: May 21, 2015: Add ability to have more than one hotkey with same character key.

 UPDATE: v 1.30: May 16, 2015: Add ability to hotkey non-CTRL/⌘ keys (key only, no CTRL).